Dispersion and lifetimes of magnons in non-collinear magnets from time dependent density functional theory

-The modes feature non-trivial spatial forms, or \textit{polarizations}.
-Their variance between primitive cells is given given by the Bloch factor $e^{i\vec{q}\cdot\vec{r}}$ and within the cell by the eigenvectors of the loss matrix of which examples are shown in Fig.~\ref{fig:magnonSpectrum}.
+The modes feature non-trivial spatial forms (also \textit{polarizations} or \textit{chiralities}).
+Their variance between primitive cells is given given by the Bloch factor $e^{i\vec{q}\cdot\vec{R}}$ and within the cell by the eigenvectors of the loss matrix of which examples are shown in Fig.~\ref{fig:magnonSpectrum}.
 In general, in every magnon mode, all three NC moments undergo a complex coupled precession.
 However, an interesting observation for the high symmetry points can be made.
-At point $M$, for instance, two out of the three eigenmodes are energetically degenerate, while the third one possess a separate energy.
-We refer to them as $\delta$-modes and $\sigma$-modes, respectively.
-It turns out that the $s$-mode is located at the Mn2 sublattice.
-This can be understood from a closer look at Fig.~\ref{fig:structure}.
-Magnons propagating in direction $M$ spread upon alternating chains of Mn2 and X atoms if they are localized at site Mn2, whereas they spread over Mn1 and Mn3 sites if they are localized at the latter sites.
-The same chain of reasoning can be made for magnons propagating along direction M', for which the $\delta$-modes spread over Mn1 and Mn2 sites, whereas the $\sigma$-mode causes a precession at site Mn3.
-Further investigation reveals that this separation vanishes for points of lower symmetry, but turns out to be even threefold in the out-of-plane direction at point $R$. (see insets in Fig.~\ref{fig:magnonSpectrum})
+At point $K$, for instance, two out of the three eigenmodes are energetically degenerate ($\delta$-modes and the separate $\sigma$-mode).
+It turns out that the $\sigma$-mode is entirely localized at the Mn2 sublattice while the $\delta$-modes are supported on the Mn1 and Mn3 sublattices, respectively.
+(For the symmetry related $M'$ point, the $\sigma$-mode is localized on the Mn2 sublattice, consistent with the crystal structure, cf. Fig.~\ref{fig:structure}b).)
+This clear sublattice localization is additionally found for the triply degenerate out of 111-plane high symmetry point $R$ but it is not generally given for lower symmetry points in the Brillouin zone.